Fourier–Motzkin elimination: Elimination

 The elimination of a set of variables, say V, from a system of relations (here linear inequalities) refers to the creation of another system of the same sort, but without the variables in V, such that both systems have the same solutions over the remaining variables.

 If all variables are eliminated from a system of linear inequalities, then one obtains a system of constant inequalities.
 It is then trivial to decide whether the resulting system is true or false.
 It is true if and only if the original system has solutions.
 As a consequence, elimination of all variables can be used to detect whether a system of inequalities has solutions or not.

 Consider a system $S$ of $n$ inequalities with $r$ variables $x_1$ to $x_r$, with $x_r$ the variable to be eliminated.
+Let $x' = (x_1, \dots, x_{r-1})$ denote the vector consisting of all variables but $x_r$.
 The linear inequalities in the system can be grouped into three classes depending on the sign (positive, negative or null) of the coefficient for $x_r$.